Deployment on Kubernetes

 postgresql.enabled: true

-All services (Kafka, Elasticsearch, Zookeeper, Minio, PostgreSQL) are deployed using unsecured configurations (no authentication, no TLS, ...).
-When installing for a production environnement, you need to secure all these services and adapt all services configurations to be production ready.
+All external services (Kafka, Elasticsearch, Zookeeper, MinIO, PostgreSQL) are deployed using unsecured configurations (no authentication, no TLS, etc.).
+When installing for a production environment, make sure to adjust their configurations to secure your deployment.

 ConfigMap